flokoe/website/content/posts/create-an-app-logo-without-design-skills-using-claudes-svg-artifacts/index.md

 {{< gallery "second prompt" >}}
 clean-version.webp
 {{< /gallery >}}

+Now that i got the lement that i want, i just need to reorder them as i like.
+I probably could have done thah manually in Inkscape, but i was curious if the AI could do this to.
+And to my suprise i worked rather well.
+Center and like a wave form.

+{{< gallery "second prompt" >}}
+centered-version.webp
+{{< /gallery >}}

+After using this version mir aufgefallen, that the 3d effect at the bottom is hard to see.
+So i asked the ai to make it thicker and darker and this worked flawlessly.

+{{< gallery "second prompt" >}}
+centered-version.webp|foo
+{{< /gallery >}}

+So what are the learnings for this?

+- simple and small projects
+- if yyuo got design docs/guideliens us them as context
+- dont extepc one shots
+- dont expect perfect/final version, dont be afraid to bastel manually
+- do not hang up on lettgin the ai do it

+- first learning, if you have design material, examples etc give it

+For this looked good enoigh.
+Sure, is it the best and most recognizable logo?
+No

+but for people like me, who work alone on our weekend project, how dont have the skill, or will to learn to do this, this is afeasabvle approch.

 In my specific case I needed a Logo for my GTK/adwaita application.